Synthetic Minimal Cells

 Cell-free systems allow protein synthesis from linear PCR fragments.
 The minimal fragment contains the promotor (region that marks the initiation of transcription and translation), the gene of interest, and the terminator (region marking the end of translation) – and this is sufficient for expression of genes in cell-free Tx-Tl system.
 The ability to use short PCR fragments directly for protein synthesis is crucial for rapid discovery and prototyping of metabolic pathways, and studies of biological processes that include iterating multiple genes acting together.
 This is much faster than traditional molecular biology cloning techniques necessary when a whole circular plasmid is needed for expression in a live cell.

-Design an useful synthetic minimal cell.
+Homework: Design an useful synthetic minimal cell.

 Design a system that can perform a function (biosensor, biomanufacturing, research - or any other purpose).